eclipse-vertx/vert.x/core_manual_groovy.md

     vertx.createNetServer().connectHandler { socket ->
       createPump(socket, socket).start()
     }.listen(1234)

 Now run it:

     vertx run Server.groovy

 The server will now be running.
 Connect to it using telnet:

     telnet localhost 1234

 And notice how data you send (and hit enter) is echoed back to you.

 Congratulations!
 You've written your first verticle.

+A Groovy script verticle is simply a Groovy script that is executed when the verticle is deployed.

+In the rest of this manual we'll assume the code snippets are running inside a verticle.

+## Compiled Groovy verticles

+You can also write Vert.x verticles as compiled Groovy classes.
+Here's an example of the source for a compiled Groovy verticle:

+    package examples

+    import org.vertx.groovy.platform.Verticle
+    import static org.vertx.groovy.core.streams.Pump.createPump
+    import org.vertx.groovy.core.Vertx

+    class EchoServer extends Verticle {
+        override def start() {
+            vertx.createNetServer().connectHandler { socket ->
+                createPump(socket, socket).start()
+            }.listen(1234)
+        }

+	override def stop() {
+        }
+    }

+Once you've compiled it, you run it by specifing the classname prefixed with `groovy:`.
+We need the prefix to tell Vert.x to treat it as a Groovy class, not a Java class.

+    vertx run groovy:examples.EchoServer

+## Asynchronous start

+In some cases your Verticle has to do some other stuff asynchronous in its `start()` method, e.g. start other verticles, and the verticle shouldn't be considered started until those other actions are complete.

+If this is the case for your compiled Groovy verticle you can override the asynchronous version of the `start()` method:

+    override def start(Future<Void> startedResult) {
+      // For example - deploy some other verticle container.deployVerticle("foo.js") { deployResult ->
+        if (deployResult.succeeded) {
+          startedResult.setResult(null)
+        } else {
+          startedResult.setFailure(deployResult.cause)
+        }
+      }
+    }

 ## Verticle clean-up

-Servers, clients and event bus handlers will be automatically closed when the verticle is stopped.
-However, if you have any other clean-up logic that you want to execute when the verticle is stopped, you can implement a `vertxStop` top level method which will be called when the verticle is undeployed.
+Servers, clients, event bus handlers and timers will be automatically closed / cancelled when the verticle is stopped.
+However, if you have any other clean-up logic that you want to execute when the verticle is stopped, you can override the `stop` method in your compiled Groovy verticle or implement a top level `vertxStop` method in your Groovy script verticle which will be called when the verticle is undeployed.

+    import static org.vertx.groovy.core.streams.Pump.createPump

+    vertx.createNetServer().connectHandler { socket ->
+      createPump(socket, socket).start()
+    }.listen(1234)

+    def vertxStop() {
+       println 'Verticle has been undeployed'
+    }

+## The `container` object

+Each verticle instance has a property called `container`.
+This represents the Verticle's view of the container in which it is running.

+The container object contains methods for deploying and undeploying verticle and modules, and also allows config, environment variables and a logger to be accessed.

+## The `vertx` object

+Each verticle instance has a property called `vertx`.
+This provides access to the Vert.x core API.
+You'll use the Core API to do most things in Vert.x including TCP, HTTP, file system access, event bus, timers etc.

 ## Getting Configuration in a Verticle

-If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available in the `config` property of the `container` variable which is injected into the top level script.
-The config is a map which represents the JSON config.
+You can pass configuration to a module or verticle from the command line using the `-conf` option, for example:

+    vertx runmod com.mycompany~my-mod~1.0 -conf myconf.json

+or for a raw verticle

+    vertx run foo.js -conf myconf.json

+The argument to `-conf` is the name of a text file containing a valid JSON object.

+That configuration is available as a Map inside your verticle via the `config` property on the container:

     def config = container.config

 You can use this config to configure the verticle.
 Allowing verticles to be configured in a consistent way like this allows configuration to be easily passed to them irrespective of the language.

 ## Logging from a Verticle